 Building sensors has been made possible by the recent advances in micro-electro mechanical systems (MEMS) technology.
 Each node of the sensor network consists of three subsystems: the sensor subsystem which senses the environment, the processing subsystem which performs local computations on the sensed data, and the communication subsystem which is responsible for message exchange with neighboring sensor nodes.
 While individual sensors have limited sensing region, processing power, and energy, networking a large number of sensors gives rise to a robust, reliable, and accurate sensor network covering a wider region.
 The network is fault-tolerant because many nodes are sensing the same events.
 Further, the nodes cooperate and collaborate on their data, which leads to accurate sensing of events in the environment.
-The two most important operations in a sensor network are data dissemination, that is, the propagation of data/queries throughout the network, and data gathering, that is, the collection of observed data from the individual sensor nodes to a sink.
+The two most important operations in a sensor network, and data gathering, that is, the propagation of data/queries throughout the network, and data